-If you’re struggling to figure out how you are going to spend your days in the African bush, we’re here to clear up any misconceptions.
-The great thing about a safari in South Africa is that you can do as much or as little as you want.
+If you’re struggling to figure out what you do on a safari, we’re here to clear up any misconceptions.
+The great thing about a safari is that you can do as much or as little as you want.
 Adventure seekers can spend the entire day out partaking in wildlife activities, while leisure lovers can enjoy some R&R.

-Game drives take place in the early mornings and late afternoons as this is the time when animals are most active and that your chance of spotting fascinating wildlife is best.
+On a South African safari you can expect game drives to take place in the early mornings and late afternoons as this is the time when animals are most active and that your chance of spotting fascinating wildlife is best.
 During the warmer midday hours animals’ shelter in the shade of the bush making it harder to find them.
 Of course, you can enjoy game viewing from the lodge deck or your suites private veranda all day long as well.

 All game drives and bushwalks are optional and there are plenty of on-site and off-site activities that can be enjoyed while you are on safari.
 Depending on your lodge of choice you can relax with pampering spa treatments, lounge at the pool, grab a book in the library, have a workout in the gym, or play a game of tennis.
 Many lodges offer off-site activities such as community visits, conservation initiatives, golf, helicopter flips, or hot air balloon safaris.
 In fact, you might start to wonder where you are going to find time for all the exciting activities on your South African safari.